 In learning about my great-grandmother, I discovered that she certainly didn’t corner the market on having a large family.
-That family trend (and the tendency to marry young) started two generations earlier, with my third-great-grandmother.
+That trend (along with the tendency to marry young) started two generations earlier, with my third-great-grandmother.

 Clues from Cousin Alberta

-There wasn’t much information about my third-great-grandmother there, just a few blanks, the surnames Catlin and Williamson, and a note that this unknown Catlin had married three times.
+There wasn’t much information about my third-great-grandmother, just a few blanks, the surnames Catlin and Williamson, and a note stating that this unknown Catlin had married three times.
 It wasn’t much to go on, but with a lot of research (and a little luck), I found my third-great-grandmother, Catherine (Kate) Catlin-Hardin-Williamson-Watkins.

 I was barely thirteen when Alberta sent me that family tree.
-It was the 1980’s, and I was excited that I would be turning fourteen soon, because that meant more privileges and more freedom!
+It was the 1980s, and I was excited that I would be fourteen soon, because that meant more privileges and more freedom!
 Life was filled with school and speech activities, color guard practice, and fun times with friends.

 But Kate Catlin?
-Well, she lived a very different life than that.
+She lived a very different life than that.

 An Abrupt End to Childhood

-In 1859, when Kate was just 18 years old, Albert Hardin died.
-She was left alone to settle her intestate husband’s estate while she struggled to provide for her daughter.
+Albert died In 1859, when Kate was just 18 years old.
+The young widow found herself struggling to settle her intestate husband’s estate while also providing for her daughter.

-Surely overwhelmed and scared, Kate turned the legal tasks over to her father.
-I wondered how she felt when, in February 1860, the estate was settled as “insolvent,” leaving her with just $167.20 in cash and assets to her name .
+Overwhelmed, and probably terrified of what the future held, Kate turned the legal tasks over to her father.
+I wonder how she felt when, in February 1860, the estate was declared insolvent, leaving her with just $167.20 in cash and assets to her name .

-It was not surprising that Kate remarried, and quickly.
-Just ten months after the settlement of Albert Hardin’s estate, she married John B. Williamson, my third-great-grandfather.
-She was just nineteen years old at the time .
+It’s not surprising that Kate remarried, and quickly.
+Just ten months after Albert’s estate was settled, she married John B. Williamson, my third-great-grandfather (you can learn more about him by clicking here).
+She was just eighteen years old at the time .

 It is tempting to assume that John and Kate lived happily ever after, but it didn’t happen that way.
-In early 1870, when Kate was 29 years old and raising five children , she suddenly found herself widowed again.
-Life seemed to deal one cruel blow after another to her, for John Williamson (much like Albert Hardin) also died without a will .
+In 1870, Kate was 29 years old and raising five children when she suddenly found herself widowed again .
+Life seemed to deal one cruel blow after another to her, for John B. Williamson (like Albert Hardin) also died without a will .

-The one bright spot was that John’s estate seemed to be large enough for Kate and her children to enjoy some degree of security.
-And with her father’s stepbrother named as administrator , what could go wrong now?
+The one bright spot was that John’s estate was large enough for Kate and her children to enjoy some degree of security .
+And with her father’s stepbrother named as administrator, what could possibly go wrong?

 A lot, apparently.

-The estate settlement dragged on until January 1875 ; by December 1874, administrator George W. Overton was found to be in default of his duties as executor .
-By that time, Kate’s father had been named guardian of three of Kate’s children .
+The estate settlement dragged on for five years; by December 1874, administrator George Overton was found to be in default of his duties as executor .
+By that time, Kate’s father had been named guardian of three of her children .

 A New Life in Kansas

 On 29 November 1871, Katie married William Riley Watkins, a widower with several children of his own .
-Over the next eight years, Kate and William would have five more children.
+Over the next eight years, the couple welcomed five children to their blended family.
 Their youngest child, Minnie, was born when Kate was 38 years old and already a grandmother of two .

-I wish I could tell her what she missed, and let her know that things turned out well for her children.
+I wish I could tell my third-great-grandmother what she missed and let her know that things turned out well for her children.
 If I could write to her, I would say:

 Fannie?
 Well, she lived to be almost 100 years old – imagine the things she saw in her lifetime!
-Oh, and then there was Chuck…now, don’t worry about it, but he was a bootlegger.
-A very bad one, it seems.
-He was arrested a few times for it, but still lived a pretty good life.
+Oh, and then there was Chuck…now, don’t worry, but he was a bootlegger, and not a very good one, it seems.
+He was arrested a few times, but he still lived a pretty good life.

-So, you rest easy, Kate.
+So you rest easy now, Kate.
 You lived a full life, and you were not forgotten.

 Much love to you,